srainsdon/sethdev.tk/README.md

 # sethdev.tk
 ## This is where i will be testing stuff and what not.

-as well as work things out
+as well as work things out. it will be my test bed.